 Audit Trail and History

 The Activity Tracker lets you review all changes made through Insycle.
-At any time you can download a CSV report of the operation and records affected, including during imports.
+At any time you can download a CSV report of the operation and records affected, including during imports or updates through CSV files.